Cerebral arteriovenous malformationAVM - cerebral; Arteriovenous hemangioma; Stroke - AVM; Hemorrhagic stroke - AVM

 Embolization (endovascular treatment):

-- It is particularly useful for small AVMs deep in the brain, which are difficult to remove by surgery.
+- It is particularly useful for small AVMs deep in the brain that are difficult to remove by surgery.

 - Brain damage